kdave/kdave.github.io/btrfs-hilights-5.3.md

 ## CRC32C uses accelerated versions on other architectures

 ... than just Intel-based ones.
-There was a hardcoded check for the intel SSE feature providing the accelerated instruction, but this totally skipped other architectuers.
-A brief check in `linux.git/arch/*/crypto` for files implementing the accelrated versions revealed that there's a bunch of them:
+There was a hard coded check for the intel SSE feature providing the accelerated instruction, but this totally skipped other architectures.
+A brief check in `linux.git/arch/*/crypto` for files implementing the accelerated versions revealed that there's a bunch of them:
 ARM, ARM64, MIPS, PowerPC, s390 and SPARC.
 I don't have enough hardware to show the improvements, though.